Handicrafts produced by Kanto, a cooperative in Ambinanibe, Fort Dauphin

 QMM Communities

-At QMM, partnership with the local community is important to us, and we aim to work in ways that deliver sustained value for both our business and our host communities.
+At QIT Madagascar Minerals (QMM), partnership with the local community is important to us, and we aim to work in ways that deliver sustained value for both our business and our host communities.

-QMM also works with the Centre d’Affaires Régional Anosy (CARA).
-Established in 2012 to support local businesses, CARA is a partnership between QMM, the Integrated Pole of Growth project, Chamber of Commerce and Industry of Fort Dauphin and the Association for the Promotion of Entrepreneurship.
+QMM has also worked with the Centre d’Affaires Régional Anosy (CARA).
+Established in 2012 to support local businesses, CARA is a partnership between QMM, the Integrated Growth Poles project (PIC), Chamber of Commerce and Industry of Fort Dauphin and the Association for the Promotion of Entrepreneurship.
 Its work includes providing finance, marketing and training to micro, small and medium-sized businesses and has, since inception, trained more than 4,500 people and supported around 200 businesses.

 Related content